Yuanyun-Yong/Waste-Audit-Game/README.md

   - Rip open the trash bags and pick out the items that spill out
    - Do NOT reach into the bag (-1 for each time you reach into the bag)
   - After sorting the trash, weigh each component and note the weights down
+    - The components are randomised each time (with a reasonable margin as compared to reality)

 Order:
 - Home page